samyk-dev/ElectroDB/README.md

 Have questions, suggestions, or found a bug?
 I'm dedicated to improving ElectroDB and welcome your feedback!

-Email: skouidri@uchicago.edu
-Please include "ElectroDB" in the subject line for priority response
+Email me at skouidri@uchicago.edu and include "ElectroDB" in the subject line to ensure a priority response

 I'll do my best to: